-Over the past few years, Lubbock Power and Light (LP&L) worked closely with the Electric Reliability Council of Texas (ERCOT), the Public Utility Commission of Texas, and various industry stakeholders to work through the logistics of being the first city to deregulate and join the competitive market.
+Over the past few years, Lubbock Power & Light worked closely with ERCOT, the Public Utility Commission (PUC), and various industry stakeholders to work through the logistics of being the first city to deregulate and join the competitive market.
 There are several areas that can only be appropriately modified through statutory changes.
 It is the goal of LP&L to not join the retail competitive market as an outlier but to ensure it is treated in the same manner as the investor-owned utilities that have operated in this space for over 20 years.